About Dwight Davis Tennis Center

-Dwight Davis Tennis Center is a state of the art facility with 18 lighted tennis courts and a Stadium Court that seats 1,700 spectators which was converted in 2017 to 4 Pickleball courts.
+Dwight Davis Tennis Center is a state of the art facility with 18 lighted tennis courts and a Stadium Court that seats 1,700 spectators.
+(In 2017, the Stadium court was converted to 4 Pickleball courts.)
 If you are a tennis or pickleball enthusiast or just thinking about learning the game(s), DDTC has a program for you!
 There are programs for beginners to advanced players of all ages.
-There are also many opportunities for pass holders to participate in special events.
-DDTC has all the amenities of a club; however it is completely open to the public!

 The mission developed by Dwight F. Davis remains today:

 To foster and encourage municipal, district, state and national tennis tournaments in the City of St. Louis and to stimulate interest in the sport and to encourage and educate the youth of St. Louis in sportsmanship as exemplified in tennis.

 Dwight Davis Tennis Center is named after Dwight F. Davis, a native St. Louisan and the donor of the famed Davis Cup.
 Born in 1879, he spent his life working for and with people to make tennis in public parks available to all.
 As Director of Parks in St. Louis, he removed "Keep Off the Grass" signs that filled the citys parks.
 People were invited to enjoy their surroundings; he built the first free public tennis courts and organized the municipal leagues in order to make their play more enjoyable.